MuzammilSardar/MuzammilSardar/README.md

 - 💞️ I’m looking to collaborate in game development.
 - 📫 You can reach me through email: Muzammilsardarabbasi@gmail.com
 - ⚡ Fun fact:
-  I also have Passionate about game development and design Enjoy experimenting with 3D modeling using Blender Have built several Arduino-based projects, combining hardware and software to create innovative solutions Love solving challenging coding problems and automating everyday tasks Always exploring new technologies and tools in the world of software engineering
+  I am Passionate about game development and design.
+  Enjoy experimenting with 3D modeling using Blender.
+  Have built several Arduino-based projects, combining hardware and software to create innovative solutions.
+  Love solving challenging coding problems and automating everyday tasks.
+  Always exploring new technologies and tools in the world of software engineering.

 <!---
 MuzammilSardar/MuzammilSardar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.